Authentic Steak Tacos

 Now, usually when you hear the world ‘authentic’ sometimes you automatically think ‘complicated’.
 Well, don’t fret my friends because these are so very easy, you could probably prepare them with your eyes closed… Although I don’t recommend doing it that way!
 Remember, I don’t have liability insurance here. 😉

 The cool thing about this is that even though I’m showing you how to make it with fresh meat, you can also easily whip these up if you have leftover steak or even leftover beef roast.
 Great way to reconstitute those leftovers, guys!

-Marinate your cubed sirloin steak in the juice of 3 limes for at least an hour.
+Marinate your sliced sirloin steak in the juice from 2-3 limes for about an hour.

-When you are almost ready to cook the meat – chop your cilantro, hot peppers, & onion – and slice the remaining limes into wedges.
+While your meat is marinating; chop your cilantro, jalapenos, & onion – and slice the remaining limes into wedges.
 Place the chopped toppings into individual bowls.
-(In case you are wondering, there is leftover cucumber avocado salad in the small oval dish from the night before)
+Sliced avocado goes really nice with this too.

 Transfer the meat to a plate or other vessel & keep warm in an oven preheated to 200 degrees – or place in a warming dish as I did.

 Fry the corn tortillas in a hot pan with a few tablespoons of vegetable oil, adding more oil as needed.
 They only need to cook about 1 minute on each side – when you notice them starting to ‘puff’ a little, it’s time to flip.
 Keep the finished tortillas warm in the oven while the rest are cooking.